junxit/us-congress-bills-113/metadata.md

 - 2013-01-18 — Introduced in House
 - 2013-01-18 — Introduced in House
 - 2013-01-18 — Referred to the House Committee on Oversight and Government Reform.
+- 2013-03-20 — Committee Consideration and Mark-up Session Held.
+- 2013-03-20 — Ordered to be Reported (Amended) by Voice Vote.
+- 2013-07-30 — Placed on the Union Calendar, Calendar No. 131.
+- 2013-07-30 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+113-183.
+- 2013-07-30 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+113-183.